-You’ve invested a tremendous amount of time trying to build up momentum, calling all friends to try your product, handing out flyers, coding coding coding, and pimping yourself to every VC with a checkbook….then all of a sudden…an obstacle in front of you.
+You’ve invested a tremendous amount of time trying to build up momentum for agile business, calling all friends to try your product, handing out flyers, coding coding coding, and pimping yourself to every VC with a checkbook….then all of a sudden…an obstacle in front of you.
 What’s to be done?

 The sane thing would be to stop and go around it.
 Or pick a different direction.

 But we’re entrepreneurs, so let’s get past the sane stuff.
 We want to conserve momentum.
 We keep going forward, hurl ourselves violently at the impending doom of a metal barrier, and then make a slight midair pivot and keep going.

 This series of minor pivots allows us to keep going and avoid the stop start of a big company.

 That’s the type of start and stop where projects get cancelled, execs get fired, budgets get swallowed by financial crises,etc (agile business).
 We know that if the company grinds to a halt, it will be incredibly difficult if not impossible to get going again.
 Our finances will run out, morale will deteriorate, and our financial backers will be unlikely to invest another round in a “new direction”.

 What we really need is not to stop.
 Any obstacle can be overcome and it doesn’t mean the vision is wrong.